Bealby/Bealby/README.md

 ## Work in Progress

-- 👷 I’m currently working on a website for
+- 👷 Building a website for
      Frank Hurst - author of the infamous The Golden Triangle Trilogy

 ---